t0nik/SzybciorPlusPlus/README.md

 **Editing:** Move your camera  using **A** - left, **D** - right, **W** - up, **S** - down, **LMB** - placing/choosing tiles, **RMB** - removing tiles, **C** - enable/disable collision on the tile, **leftArrow** - previous type, **rightArrow** - next type

+You can change collision vision in lines 60-63 in Tilemap.cpp

 You can Load/Save the game map in the Editor.